Birch bark manuscript: East Slavic manuscripts

-According to Valentin Yanin and Andrey Zaliznyak, most documents are ordinary letters by various people written in what is considered to be a vernacular dialect.
+According to Yanin and Zaliznyak, most documents are ordinary letters by various people written in what is considered to be a vernacular dialect.
 The letters are of a personal or business character.
 A few documents include elaborate obscenities.
-Very few documents are written in Old Church Slavonic and only one in Old Norse.
+Very few documents are written in Church Slavonic and only one in Old Norse.
 The school exercises and drawings by a young boy named Onfim have drawn much attention.
+Since the manuscripts were written by laypeople and consist of casual notes, it has been suggested that there was widespread literacy across large segments of urban society in medieval Russia; according to one estimate, 20% of the urban male population in Russian city-states were literate around the mid-13th century.